 Potential Impacts Spatial Boundary Mitigation/Monitoring Measures Net Effects Threats to habitat of threatened species and related habitat.
 Local study area Select a design concept and Project footprint to minimize encroachment to protect known habitat locations.
 Apply appropriate setbacks from known habitats.
 Avoid impacts on Threatened species.
 Where species protected under the Provincial Endangered Species Act or their habitat are not associated with a project area, specify the appropriate measures for barn swallow.
 Where species protected under the Provincial Endangered Species Act or their habitat are associated with a project area, implement development restrictions to protect threatened species in the vicinity.
 Make sure that future development decisions reflect the existence of this habitat.
 If required, obtain permits from the MECP under the Endangered Species Act before starting a development.
 Ensure that there are no impacts to species or their protected habitat.
 Follow measures provided in the Barn Swallow Management Plan once developed.
-The Contractor shall immediately notify the Contract Administrator and suspend operations within the area identified by the Contract Administrator in writing, that the work can proceed; the Contract Administrator in writing, that the work can proceed; the Contract Administrator must contact a Qualified Biologist for species specific recommendations.
+The Contractor shall immediately notify the Contract Administrator and suspend operations within the area identified by the Contract Administrator if species at risk are suspected or encountered.
+Work shall remain suspended within that area until otherwise directed by the Contract Administrator in writing, that the work can proceed; the Contract Administrator must contact a Qualified Biologist for species specific recommendations.
 A daily pre-construction search of the machinery and the work area shall be implemented to identify the presence of SAR.
 Design activities and construction activities will contribute to: Change in wildlife and wildlife habitat including sensory disturbance during construction Change in wildlife movement during construction Change in mortality risk during construction

-Spatial Boundary Mitigation/Monitoring Measures Net Effects If endangered or threatened species are observed in or within the work limits, work shall stop immediately, a photograph shall be taken of the species (if possible) and the SAR shall be allowed to move out of the work area on its own.
+Potential Impacts Spatial Boundary Mitigation/Monitoring Measures Net Effects • If endangered or threatened species are observed in or within the work limits, work shall stop immediately, a photograph shall be taken of the species (if possible) and the SAR shall be allowed to move out of the work area on its own.
 The Contract Administrator and the MECP shall be notified immediately.
 Avoid any activity that could harm the bird(s) or their nests, eggs, or young if they are using a structure (complete work outside of the bird nesting season, before April 1 or after August 31).
-Take steps to prevent the bird(s) from building nests on or entering a structure during their active season (i.e., install exclusion around areas used for bird nesting before April 1 and maintain it until August 31) If work within stockpiles or slopes is required during the breeding bird season, a slope reduction plan should be used to deter nesting Boundary If endangered or threatened species are observed in or within the work limits, work shall stop immediately, a photograph shall be taken of the species (if possible) and the SAR shall be allowed to move out of the work area on its own.
-The Contract Administrator and the MECP shall be notified immediately.
-Avoid any activity that could harm the bird(s) or their nests, eggs, or young if they are using a structure (complete work outside of the bird nesting season, before April 1 or after August 31).
-Take steps to prevent the bird(s) from building nests on or entering a structure during their active season (i.e., install exclusion around areas used for bird nesting before April 1 and maintain it until August 31) If work within stockpiles or slopes is required during the breeding
+Take steps to prevent the bird(s) from building nests on or entering a structure during their active season (i.e., install exclusion around areas used for bird nesting before April 1 and maintain it until August 31) If work within stockpiles or slopes is required during the breeding bird season, a slope reduction plan should be used to deter nesting by Bank Swallows, and can be achieved by sloping off stockpiles, contouring slope faces, or piling materials on the face.